pmean/build-website/text/04/enumerative.md

 >     studying, then you have an analytic study.
 >
 > Consider two conceptual samples taken of the entire populations at
-> Children\'s Mercy Hospital.
+> Children's Mercy Hospital.
 The first sample is all of the billing
 > records for 2001 through 2003.
 We have some evidence of overbilling,
 > and we want to estimate the overbilling in order to repay the
 > insurance companies.
-We don\'t care about bills prior to 2001 (statute
+We don't care about bills prior to 2001 (statute
 > of limitations) or beyond 2003 (because we have corrected the billing
 > process to prevent further overbilling).
 We are also not interested in
-> overbilling at similar children\'s hospitals (let them pay their own
+> overbilling at similar children's hospitals (let them pay their own
 > bills).
 This is an enumerative study.
 >
 > The second sample is an observation of the hand washing practices of
 > all physicians at the hospital during the month of December 2003.
 Here
 > we do care about future handwashing of these physicians and our
-> findings might apply to other children\'s hospitals as well.
+> findings might apply to other children's hospitals as well.
 This is
 > an analytic study.
 >
 > Walter Shewhart and W. Edwards Deming developed the concept of